SabrinaPL/rest-api/README.md

     Select the imported collection from the left sidebar.

     Step 5:
-    Navigate to the "User" test folder and execute the "Refresh Token" request to obtain a valid JWT token.
-This token will be used for authentication in subsequent requests.

-    Step 6:
-    Navigate to the collection variables (click on RESTful MOVIE API in the left sidebar) and update the "access_token" variable with the JWT token obtained in the previous step.

-    Step 7:
     Navigate to Runs and click on "Run" to execute the collection.

 ### CI/CD Pipeline

     The CI/CD pipeline is set up to automatically deploy the application to Heroku whenever changes are pushed to the main branch.
-The pipeline includes steps for building and deploying the application.
+The pipeline includes steps for building, testing and deploying the application.